 The geographical location code for the area of usual residence of the mother is included in the Perinatal NMDS.
-Only 0.2% of records were for Australian non-residents or could not be assigned to a state or territory of residence in 2016.
+Only 0.4% of records were for Australian non-residents, residents of external territories or could not be assigned to a state or territory of residence in 2017.
 There is no scope in the data element 'Area of usual residence of mother' to discriminate temporary residence of mother for the purposes of accessing birthing services from usual residence.
 The former may differentially impact populations from Remote and Very remote areas, where services are not available locally.

-Birthweight is nearly universally reported, with only 0.04% of records for live born singleton babies missing birthweight information in 2016.
+Birthweight is nearly universally reported, with only 0.03% of records for live born singleton babies missing birthweight information in 2017.

 Data presented by Indigenous status are influenced by the quality and completeness of Indigenous identification of mothers and babies which may differ across jurisdictions.
-In 2016, information on the Indigenous status of the mother was not stated for 0.3% of mothers who gave birth and information on the Indigenous status of the baby was not stated for 1.1% of babies born in the reference year.
-Jurisdictional differences in the level of not stated data for Indigenous status ranged from 0.0% to 2.0% for Indigenous status of the mother and from 0.0% to 2.8% for Indigenous status of the baby in 2016, and there may also be differences in the rates of Indigenous status should be made with caution.
+In 2017, information on the Indigenous status of the mother was not stated for 0.3% of mothers who gave birth and information on the Indigenous status of the baby was not stated for 1.0% of babies born in the reference year.
+Jurisdictional differences in the level of not stated data for Indigenous status ranged from 0.0% to 2.2% for Indigenous status of the mother and from 0.0% to 3.9% for Indigenous status of the baby in 2017, and there may also be differences in the rates of Indigenous under-identification.
+Therefore, jurisdictional comparisons of data by Indigenous status should be made with caution.
 For this indicator, records where Indigenous status was not stated were excluded from Indigenous and non-Indigenous analyses but were included in totals.

 Disaggregated data by Indigenous status is reported by single year for time series and by 3-year combined data for the current reporting period.
 Single year data by Indigenous status should be used with caution due to the small numbers involved.

 Coherence:

-Data for this indicator are published annually by the AIHW in the Australia's mothers and babies reports (e.g. AIHW 2018), and biennially in reports such as the Aboriginal and Torres Strait Islander health performance framework (e.g. AHMAC 2017), and Overcoming Indigenous disadvantage: key indicators (e.g. SCRGSP 2016).
-The numbers presented in these publications may differ slightly from those presented here as this measure is reported by state and territory of usual residence and excludes multiple births, stillbirths and births less than 20 weeks' gestation.
+Data for this indicator are published annually by the AlHW in the Australia's mothers and babies reports (e.g. AlHW 2019), and biennially in the Aboriginal and Torres Strait Islander health performance framework (e.g. AHMAC 2017).
+The numbers presented in these publications may differ slightly from those presented here as this measure is reported by state and territory of usual residence and excludes multiple births, stillbirths and births less than 20 weeks gestation.